pandafengye/MIST/README.md

    * [Staphylococcus_aureus](http://bacdb.cn/Staphylococcus_aureus_MIST_index.tgz)
    * [Streptococcus_pneumoniae](http://bacdb.cn/Streptococcus_pneumoniae_MIST_index.tgz)

-* Pre-built-clustering files: This folder contains the clustering files (obtained from the module “cluster”) for the 14 pathogens and is used in the module “strain”.
+* Pre-built-clustering files: This folder contains the clustering files (obtained from the module `cluster`) for the 14 pathogens and is used in the module `strain`.
 Same as above, these clustering files can only be used in combination with the bowtie-indexed reference genomes.

 __Note:__ In additional to the pre-built database above, you can customize your own database by the following steps:
    * Downloading reference genomes of a certain species in FASTA format.
-   * Cluster these reference genomes by the “cluster” module.
+   * Cluster these reference genomes by the `cluster` module.
-   * Bowtie-index these reference genomes by the “index” module.
+   * Bowtie-index these reference genomes by the `index` module.

 ## Installation